jonashackt/crossplane-aws-azure/README.md

 replicaset.apps/crossplane-7c88c45998                1         1         1       69s
 replicaset.apps/crossplane-rbac-manager-8466dfb7fc   1         1         1       69s
 ```

+> "The base Crossplane installation consists of two pods, the crossplane pod and the crossplane-rbac-manager pod.
+Before starting the core Crossplane container an init container runs.
+The init container installs the core Crossplane Custom Resource Definitions (CRDs), configures Crossplane webhooks and installs any supplied Providers or Configurations.""
+See https://docs.crossplane.io/latest/concepts/pods/

 Now we should be able to find some new Kubernetes API objects: